intel/intel-ethernet-operator-/docs/intel-ethernet-operator.md

             - containerPort: 80
 ```

-And Service to make it accessible within cluster
+And Service to make it accessible within cluster.

 ```yaml
 apiVersion: v1